Student accommodation: History

 Student accommodation is thought to date back to the 5th century Nalanda mahavihara, sometimes referred to as "the world's first residential university".
 (Note: Scholars have challenged the characterisation of Nalanda as a "university", but that it was a residential institution of higher learning appears to be undisputed) Student accommodation appeared in the Islamic world as part of the 10th century masjid-khan (mosque-inn), the forerunner of the madrasa.
 In China, student accommodation was introduced during the Song dynasty (10th to 13th centuries), with students having combined sleeping and study rooms.
 Students were permitted to stay overnight at the Taixue from the 1050s, on the initiative of lecturers Hu Yuan and Sun Fu, possibly to avoid students being distracted by the entertainments available in Kaifeng.
 When a new campus for the institution was built by Li Jie in 1102, it contained 100 halls of residence housing 30 students each.

-St Edmund Hall, Oxford, the last of the medieval halls at Oxford, which became a college in 1957.
-It "has a claim to be the oldest surviving academic society to house and educate undergraduates in any university".

 The first college at a European university was the Collège des Dix-Huit, established at the University of Paris in the late 12th century.
 However, the early European colleges were only for postgraduate students.
 Undergraduates were housed from the 12th century onwards in university-approved accommodation known as halls in Oxford, hostels in Cambridge and pedagogies in Paris.
 These were run by a principal but were not endowed or incorporated.
 By the mid 15th century there were around 50 halls at Oxford, but following the admission of undergraduates to colleges and the rise of tutorial teaching at the expense of lectures, half of these had closed by the start of the 16th century and this declined further to seven or eight by the mid 16th century.

 Colleges flourished most strongly in England and France, with comparatively few medieval colleges in Spain and Italy.
 In Germany and other lands of the Holy Roman Empire, colleges developed as accommodation for masters rather than students and the non-collegiate halls remained until after the Reformation.
 Even in Paris, Oxford and Cambridge, where the colleges were strongest, they only accommodated 10 to 20 per cent of students.